compositeurdigital/compositeurdigital.github.io/UX/en/organise_content/supported_content/3dobj.md

 ## Scene background

 You can customize the background of the scene.
-By default, if no skybox, background or color are defined, we use a default image background.
+By default, if no skybox, background or color are defined, a default image background will be used.
 You can define:

 1. A skybox texture (`.dds` file) which will be mapped in the background of the scene.
 It has to be named `_skybox.dds`.
 1. A background file named `_background.(jpg, png, jpeg)`.
 1. A meta file with a line `obj3D.backgroundcolor = <color>` to set a background color.

+> Shadows are disabled when using a skybox texture

 ## Metadata available